7 day private camping trekking tour + 2 nights’ hotel stay

 Breakfast, Lunch, Dinner

-In the morning, our transfer driver will take you to the airport, you can join a safari in Tanzania or take a few days’ break on Zanzibar island.
+In the morning, our transfer driver will take you to the airport.
+Fly back home, continue to Zanzibar and take a few days’ break or join a safari in Tanzania.

 - Trekking tour according to the itinerary